microscaler/tinkerbell/docs/mdbook/src/whitepapers/Tinkerbell_Concept.md

 ## 🚧 **1.
 Continuous Long-running Service (Daemon-like)**

-Instead of starting and stopping with each CLI invocation (as many tools do), tinkerbell would be a **long-lived daemon**, preserving conversation memory, state, and cached context between interactions.
+Instead of starting and stopping with each CLI invocation (as many tools do), tiffany would be a **long-lived daemon**, preserving conversation memory, state, and cached context between interactions.

 * **Key Benefits:**